 Miso soup can be made using water, vegetable broth or even chicken broth.
 There will be taste variations, but all three work well enough.
 Ideally, though, you should use dashi, a very easy to make Japanese stock made from water, bonito flakes and kombu (dried seaweed).
 Dashi is the base of many Japanese recipes, making it a staple in Japanese homes.
 Making a batch takes no time and can be stored in the fridge for up to 3 or 4 days so that you have it on hand for anything from noodles to spinach, dressings to sauces.

 I’ve been making tons of dashi to test Peko dishes and have come to learn that there’s no one “proper” recipe.
 Rather, you can slightly adjust the ratio of bonito flakes to kombu to suit your tastes.
 (Just remember to keep it subtle; you don’t want too strong a fish flavor.)
 I have come up with my own favorite recipe (plus a vegetarian version!) which kicks off the book.
-For now, I’ll point you to some trusted resources so that you can begin experimenting with dashi on your own: La Fuji Mama, Food and Wine and Epicurious.
+(UPDATE: Here’s my Quick Vegetarian Dashi.)

 Then, you can make this soup.
 Or, go ahead and grab the broth.
 I know what it’s like.
 Especially these days.

 (can be shared with kids 6+ mos)*

 4-5 tablespoons miso paste**, to taste

 4 baby bok choy, quartered lengthwise